 The establishment of the National Council on Persons with Disability is a national initiative to improve the situation of persons with disabilities.
 However, to ensure the Council is effective in the implementation of this mandate, it needs financial support to pass the Draft Persons with Disabilities Re-enactment into law.
 Also, the delay in the implementation of the decentralization of the Council, as required after 12 years of the passage of the Persons with Disability Act, 2006 (Act 715), denies most persons with disabilities of this initiative.
 Similarly, the decentralization requires funding.
 The Disaggregated Data Unit at the Council is an initiative to maintain a reliable register on persons with disabilities for policy formulation.
 The Disaggregated Data Unit needs funding and logistics to upgrade its database system.

-The Presidential Empowerment for Male Entrepreneurs with Disability (PEMED) and for Women Entrepreneurs with Disability (PEWED) in 2019/2020 presented GH₵4,000,000.00 to enhance the inclusion of men and women with disabilities in the country to enable them to contribute to economic development, as well as create access to financial and employment opportunities.
+The Presidential Empowerment for Male Entrepreneurs with Disability (PEMED) and for Women Entrepreneurs with Disability (PEWED) in 2019/2020 presented GH₵4000,000.00 to enhance the inclusion of men and women with disabilities in the country to enable them to contribute to economic development, as well as create access to financial and employment opportunities.
 The program trained and supported about 2,000 men and women with disabilities, and created 280 direct and indirect jobs for women.
-The fund had a 50% grant element, and the other 50% was an interest free loan, payable in 2 years, with beneficiaries receiving between GH₵10,000.00 and GH₵50,000.00.
+The fund had a 50% grant element, and the other 50% was an interest free loan, payable in 2 years, with beneficiaries receiving between GH₵10000.00 and GH₵50000.00.

 Migrants, Refugees, Asylum Seekers and Internally Displaced Person